Alzheimers + inflammation: How to protect your brain

 - Both of these numbers are rising as the U.S. population over 65 increases.

-HSV1 is extremely common.
-It is estimated that 60-90% of adults in the United States are infected with HSV1.
-Recently, one study at the INSERM in Bordeaux, France, led by Luc Letenneur, specifically showed a link between HSV1 antibodies and Alzheimer’s.
-(3)
+In 2008, a pivotal study conducted at the INSERM in Bordeaux, France, led by Luc Letenneur, specifically showed a link between HSV1 antibodies and Alzheimer’s:5

-- The study covered a 14 year time span.
+- The study covered a 14-year time span.

-- HSV1 antibodies were documented as a bigger risk factor than a gene called the “Alzheimer’s gene”.
+- HSV1 antibodies were documented as a bigger risk factor than a gene called the “Alzheimer’s gene.”

-Problems occur when the immune system attacks the body itself, like in an autoimmune condition, or when the immune system becomes confused and attacks a non-pathogenic substance, like wheat gluten.
-The protein structure in wheat gluten has actually been found to be similar to that of Candida albicans, and this may account for why so many people have sensitivity to the proteins in wheat.
+This can occur in an autoimmune condition, or when the immune system becomes confused and attacks a non-pathogenic substance, like wheat gluten.
+The protein structure in wheat gluten has actually been found to be similar to that of Candida albicans.
+This may account for why so many people have sensitivity to the proteins in wheat.

 Many of us already know that persistent inflammation, even if it lies somewhere deep within the body, will eventually lead to the breakdown of our whole system.

-Scientists are now finding that beta-amyloid fights pathogenic infection.
-In fact, it is likely that this beta-amyloid protein is a part of an immune response in the brain.
-This is why it has been linked with neurodegeneration.
+Scientists are now finding that beta-amyloid fights pathogenic infection.6 In fact, it’s likely that this beta-amyloid protein is a part of an immune response in the brain.
+This is why it ties to neurodegeneration.
 When the brain becomes inflamed, it breaks down.

-Dr. Perlmutter, who spoke at the Institute for Functional Medicine’s 20th annual symposium, says that beta-amyloid “may actually be a friend, not a foe”.
-Dr. Perlmutter, a neurologist and functional medicine physician in Naples, Florida, authored two books about the brain called The Better Brain Book and Power Up Your Brain.
+Dr. Perlmutter, who spoke at the Institute for Functional Medicine’s 20th annual symposium, says that beta-amyloid “may actually be a friend, not a foe.”
+Dr. Perlmutter, a neurologist and functional medicine physician in Naples, Florida, has authored multiple books about the brain, including Brain Wash and Power Up Your Brain.9

 - Glial and microglia cells are similar to macrophages of the immune system.

-- They clean house, having the ability destroy and also sound an alarm call with certain cell messengers called interleukins.
+- They clean house, having the ability to destroy and also sound an alarm call with certain cell messengers called interleukins.

 - Microglia cells protect and nurture the neuron.